 We offer instruction in Christian worldview and the nuts and bolts of backpack journalism for convergent media.
 The course focuses on news/feature writing and reporting for magazine, website, and radio.
 With professional mentors by their side, participants will draft print stories, record radio spots, shoot photography slide shows, and film video reports.
 We call it “Backpack Reporting for the Digital Age.”
 Guest speakers who have spent decades honing their crafts in these areas lead our workshops.
 Our students get to report using radio, video, still camera equipment as well as the old-fashioned but indispensable notepad and pencil.

-The intensive course occurs every May and includes pre-class assignments and two weeks of class residency, with FREE TUITION AND HOUSING for accepted applicants.
+The intensive course occurs every May and includes pre-class assignments and two weeks of class residency, with a full scholarship covering the cost of tuition and housing for accepted applicants.
 WJI and its host partner, Dordt College, will provide lunches and dinners on nearly all days; students are responsible for other meals (mainly breakfast) and for their transportation expenses to and from the course.

 The two weeks of class are on the campus of Dordt College, a Christian college located on the edge of the Great Plains in Northwest Iowa, recently ranked the number one college in the nation for student engagement by the Wall Street Journal for two years in a row .
 Dordt’s campus is a great place to be during the summer months.
 Take a walk through the Dordt Prairie to experience the windblown grasses and flowers, relax by the pool at the All Seasons Center, or hang out with new friends in the Campus Center.